Tactical media: Tactical air force

 In 2000, Mexico's Zapatista Army of National Liberation social movement decided to launch a "tactical air force".
 The Zapatistas' air force consisted of hundreds of paper airplanes.
 After throwing the planes over the fence of a federal barrack, confused troops were quick to point their rifles at the paper intruders, creating an image that conveyed a very strong message of peace versus war—the target ultimately being the government.

 Comparisons

 It has often been compared to culture jamming, as both use many of the same techniques in an attempt to occupy the public space controlled by mass media.
 Where the two practices differ is in their way to obtain this public space; while culture jamming consists of a response to the dominant practices within it, tactical media uses the dominant practices in order to penetrate it and become part of it.
 Tactical media has also been compared to alternative media.
 It differs from the latter by its manner in dealing with mass media where alternative media does not seek to infiltrate the dominant by a quick tactic; it attempts to oppose it by proposing what its name suggests: an alternative to the dominant.

+Tactical media is the opposite of "strategic media," which is it is power or media influence coming from a "higher" entity to control those with less power.